Published on December 27, 2023

 Programmatic advertising on streaming mediums follows the same process detailed above.
 Consumers begin to play an episode, movie, podcast, playlist, etc., then the publisher’s (Hulu, Pandora, Spotify, etc.) ad impression instantly goes up for auction on one or multiple SSPs.
 Then, the DSP bids on behalf of the advertisers for that impression (considering the campaign’s guidelines and creatives).
 This bidding occurs either through an Ad Exchanger or directly through a DSP.
 The Ad Exchanger or DSP automatically assigns the CTV or audio impression to the winning bidder, which is normally the advertiser offering the highest price point.
 Then, the ad is uploaded from the DSP through the SSP to deliver to the Connected TV or audio device.
 This all happens in under a second!

 The better question is why wouldn’t EMG buy programmatically?
 It’s clear that programmatic advertising runs laps around older, endemic methods, yet it took most streaming advertisers almost a decade before they started buying programmatically — except EMG.
 Digitalizing and automating media buying has allowed EMG to create unprecedented media efficiency with Connected TV and audio streaming advertising.
-While streaming advertising is late to the programmatic trend, EMG has been buying CTV and digital audio inventory programmatically for over five years.
+While streaming advertising is late to the programmatic trend, EMG has been buying CTV and streaming audio inventory programmatically for over five years.

-With an expertise in both programmatic media buying generally, and particularly on Connected TV and digital audio, EMG has curated highly predictive audience configurations for automotive, paired with private access, top performing streaming inventory that generates the highest engagement, completion, and conversion rates.
+With an expertise in both programmatic media buying generally, and particularly on Connected TV and streaming audio, EMG has curated highly predictive audience configurations for automotive, paired with private access, top performing streaming inventory that generates the highest engagement, completion, and conversion rates.
 Other advertising providers just now hopping on the programmatic bus are just beginning these optimizations and curations.
-This is one of many reasons why EMG campaigns are 8.5x more efficient than the national average automotive advertising efficiency — averaging 30% of our targeted audiences walking onto a dealership lot within 90 days of seeing the dealership’s advertisement.
+This is one of many reasons why EMG campaigns are 10x more efficient than the national average automotive advertising efficiency — averaging 30% of our targeted audiences walking onto a dealership lot within 90 days of seeing the dealership’s advertisement.

 Programmatic streaming advertising isn’t new to us.
 Get five years of programmatic experience and expertise on streaming with EMG.
 Get started today.